 Let’s take a closer look.

 I’ve been making Vietnamese spring rolls for years.
-After first discovering these rice paper wrappers at my locally grocery store and realizing that they, too, can be made at home, I started experimenting right away.
+After first discovering these rice paper wrappers at my local grocery store and realizing that they, too, can be made at home, I started experimenting right away.
 Vietnamese spring rolls are traditionally filled with vegetables, protein, noodles, and fresh herbs.
 The good news is that spring rolls are incredibly versatile, meaning you can mix and match as you please.

 Some common things I add to my spring rolls are: